readytensor/rt-datasets-binary-class-imbalance/README.md

 - `run_all.py`: This is used to run the above three scripts in sequence.

 Note again that the main files for all the datasets are in the `./datasets/processed` folder.

+# License

+The code in this repository is licensed under the MIT License.
+See the LICENSE file for details.

+The datasets included in this repository are provided for convenience and are subject to their respective licenses as provided by the original authors and distributors.
+For more details on the licenses and to access the original datasets, please refer to the original sources listed above.

+Please ensure compliance with the respective licenses when using these datasets.